-Statful allows you to send metrics from any time period.
+Statful allows you to send metrics from any period in time.

 However, as we’ve seen before, going for extended time frames might lead to an automatic adjustment of the granularity displayed on your monitoring graph.